Even Realities G1 brings holographic displays into everyday eyewear

 Holistic Adaptive Optical System

-The heart of the G1 forms the Haos ™ (Holistic Adaptive Optical System).
-Two micro-LED projectors in the frame corners project content onto the inside of the glasses.
-These use WaveGuide technology to guide the projected picture to the eye, while the glasses themselves remain clear and transparent.
+The heart of the G1 is the HAOS™ (Holistic Adaptive Optical System).
+Two micro-LED projectors in the frame corners project content onto the inner surface of the lenses.
+These lenses use waveguide technology to direct the projected image to the eye, while the lenses themselves remain clear and transparent.

 Technical specifications

-The G1 display technology offers the following properties:
+The G1's display technology offers the following features:

 - Resolution: 640 × 200 pixels per eye